amirkeren/bluemix-lab1/README.md

 1. Go to the creation page of the Cloudant NoSQL DB service using [this](https://console.ng.bluemix.net/catalog/services/cloudant-nosql-db/) link or search for "cloudant" in the Bluemix catalog

-2. Before creating the service *bind* it to the application you created in the previous step
+2. Before creating the service make sure it is *bound* to the application you created in the previous step (do this by verifying that the drop-down box on the left has your application name selected)

 3. Restage the application if prompt to do so